deya-eldeen/blog/_posts/post/2024/2024-02-02-network-problems-on-silicon-chips.md

   - "iOS"
   - "Programming"
   - "Swift"
+redirect_from:
+  - /significant-network-problems-on-macbooks-with-m1-m2-chips-with-proposed-solutions/
 ---

-As Apple's Silicon processors have gained significant attention, many users have reported **significant stability and network performance issues**, particularly when using Wi-Fi on the 2.4 GHz band or connecting via a USB dongle for LAN.
+As Apple's Silicon processors have gained significant attention in the tech community, many users have reported significant stability and network performance issues.
+These problems are particularly noticeable when using Wi-Fi on the 2.4 GHz band or connecting via a USB dongle for LAN.

+Users have expressed concerns over the reliability of their devices, especially when it comes to maintaining stable connections.
+The shift from Intel to Apple Silicon has been met with enthusiasm due to the performance enhancements these processors offer, yet the transition has not been without its challenges.
+Many users have noted that while the overall performance of their Macs has improved, specific functionalities, particularly those related to network connectivity, have suffered.

 <!--more-->